Nike vs adidas Sizing

 Credit: adidas

-Flyknit Nike trainers may also exhibit similar behaviour.
+Flyknit Nike trainers may also exhibit similar behavior.
 From our experience, the knitted fabric of Flyknit shoes tends to wrap tightly around the feet, resulting in what can often feel like a snug fit.

 Nike also mentions some of its Free trainers can, at times, feel tighter than alternative Nike models due to the internal webbing used to keep your feet in place for a more secure lock-in.

 To steer clear of a tight-fitting shoe, basketball shoes are worth considering as they tend to offer a roomier fit.
 One example is the adidas Harden Vol. 8s, which are designed to accommodate the rapid lateral movements required in basketball and, therefore, typically provide a wider fit compared to adidas Ultraboosts, for instance.
+If you're looking for something a little more suitable for everyday wear, then we'd suggest checking out the aforementioned Nike Air Force 1 range, which was originally designed for basketball when it first arrived in 1982.

 However, it's important to keep in mind when comparing Nike vs adidas sizing that the difference between shoes' widths may differ for various models.
 Therefore, we suggest that you try on the shoes you intend to purchase (if possible) to ensure that they suit your feet well.
 If not, then hopefully our guide has given you a little more insight into which size to go with.